Force field (fiction)

 In speculative fiction, a force field, sometimes known as an energy shield, force shield, energy bubble, or deflector shield, is a barrier produced by something like energy, negative energy, dark energy, electromagnetic fields, gravitational fields, electric fields, quantum fields, telekinetic fields, plasma, particles, radiation, solid light, magic, or pure force.
 It protects a person, area, or object from attacks or intrusions, or even deflects energy attacks back at the attacker.
 This fictional technology is created as a field of energy without matter that acts as a wall, so that objects affected by the particular force relating to the field are unable to pass through the field and reach the other side, instead being deflected or destroyed.
 Actual research in the 21st century has looked into the potential to deflect radiation or cosmic rays, as well as more extensive shielding.

-This concept has become a staple of many science-fiction works, so much so that authors frequently do not even bother to explain or justify them to their readers, treating them almost as established fact and attributing whatever capabilities the plot requires.
+This concept has become a staple of many science fiction works; authors frequently do not explain the concept, treating them as established fact and attributing whatever capabilities the plot requires.
 The ability to create force fields has become a frequent superpower in superhero media.